RESISTANCE

 This memorial was unveiled by Sir Robert Crawford CBE on Sunday 30 March 2008.
 In the presence of veterans, relatives and friends whose generous donations made it possible.

-Popski’s Private Army Roll of Honour
+Popski’s Private Army Roll of Honour.

 • Memorial Text